 Mitigation refers to a substantial reduction of the impacts of a disaster in case it goes beyond preventive measures.
-For example poverty reduction initiatives and diversification of livelihoods improve the capacity of households and communities to withstand negative impacts of disasters.
+For example, poverty reduction initiatives and diversification of livelihoods improve the capacity of households and communities to withstand negative impacts of disasters.
 This demonstrates the strong link between development and disaster management.
-The Government will support mitigation measures which aim at increasing the population's ability to cope with the disasters most likely to affect them.
+The Government shall support mitigation measures, and shall commit resources aimed at increasing the capability of the communities concerned, to cope with the disasters most likely to affect them.